Ofektom/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la ->List content with hidden files ls -lna ->List long format with user ID and hidden files mkdir /tmp/my_first_directory ->create a directory in /tmp
+ls -la ->List content with hidden files ls -lna ->List long format with user ID and hidden files mkdir /tmp/my_first_directory ->create a directory in /tmp mv file1 file2 -> to move files from one folder to another